IAIK/coco-alma/examples/aes_dom/readme.md

 ```

 * Create your own Verilator testbench or use the one we provided to generate a trace.
-  If you use the one we provided the trace is saved at `/tmp/tmp.vcd`.
+  If you use the one we provided the VCD trace file is saved as `tmp.vcd` in the same directory as the executable of the Verilator simulation.
   The example below uses the default location of the synthesized `circuit.v`.
 ```bash
 python3 path_to/coco-alma/trace.py \